 - Webinars for employees who miss enrollment meetings, live outside of Georgia, or are new hires.

 - Enrollment videos incorporated into an electronic enrollment site.

-- Enrollment conformation statements.
+- Enrollment confirmation statements.

 - Year-round website access where employees can confirm enrollment decisions and related costs.

 We provide our clients with regular communication that is ready for employee distribution to keep your employees informed of their benefits.
 Communication planning and delivery are critical to employee satisfaction.
-Delete what is in yellow.

 Our communication, enrollment tools, and services enable employees to understand, utilize and value their benefit programs.
 Our clients use the following video to educate their employees on how to use our electronic enrollment system at open enrollment.